jeffhuang4704/learn-k8s/notes/crd-cr-part-1.md

 We use Custom Resource Definitions (CRDs) in Kubernetes to **extend** its functionality beyond the built-in resources like Pods, Services, or Deployments.
 CRDs allow us to define our own custom resources with specific fields and behavior, tailored to the needs of our application or infrastructure.

-### custom controller
+### Custom controller

 1. The custom controller is responsible for reconciling the CR and ensuring the desired state is achieved

 - Process the CR (User's intent) from `spec` and **reconcile** the desired and actual states — this is where your business logic comes into play.
 - Update the `status` field
-- Comply with rules defined by k8s, understand its behavior and mechanism (ex: retry)
+- Comply with Kubernetes' rules and best practices, understanding its behavior and mechanisms (e.g., reconciliation loops, retries, conflict management).

-2. A custom controller can be designed to process many kinds of Custom Resource Definitions (CRDs)
+2. A custom controller can be designed to process many kinds of Custom Resource Definitions (CRDs).
 3. A custom controller can process existing types of resources, not just custom ones (CRDs).

 ### draw a diagram to illustate the flow

-In a typical scenario, when a product is installed onto a Kubernetes cluster, it defines a Custom Resource Definition (CRD) to introduce new resource types that Kubernetes understands.
-This CRD acts as a schema, enabling users to create and manage instances of the resource as Custom Resources (CRs).
+In a typical scenario, when a product is installed onto a Kubernetes cluster, it defines a CRD to introduce new resource types that Kubernetes understands.
+This CRD acts as a schema, enabling users to create and manage instances of the resource as CRs.

 Once the CRD is in place, various actors can manipulate the CRs.